Aotearoa’s National Kororā/Little Penguin Conservation Organisation

 As an independent non-profit, our services are free and our information available to all groups who choose to join.
 Support can include project management, monitoring resources, training, threat mitigation support, equipment and data management.

-Kororā / little penguin
+Kororā / Little Penguin

 Kororā are a taonga species (treasure) found nationwide in a variety of coastal habitats and are key indicators for the health of our marine and coastal environments.
 They have a charismatic nature that people easily connect with, which can foster strong environmental values and commitment towards sustaining biodiversity.
 They are a key flagship species and when penguins and their habitats are protected, our wider native flora and fauna benefits.
 Many colonies have suffered from declines across Aotearoa and we want to ensure they can exist in the future.